 - “You, Jessie, easily imagine achieving your goals.”

 - “Jessie easily imagines achieving her goals.”

-So it’s helpful to use the affirmation from a third party’s viewpoint in addition to your own.
+So it’s helpful to use the affirmation from a third party’s viewpoint besides your own.

 You can only affirm your own actions if you want to change your life.

-Keep them realistic; affirming for goals or ways of being that are achievable and using affirmations that seem as if they could be true for you.
+Keep them realistic, affirming achievable goals or ways of being and using affirmations that seem as if they could be true for you.

 Write each affirmation 10 to 20 times daily.